7 Things to Know Before Starting a Food Cart Franchise Business

 In addition, you’ll also need to consider royalties, which are recurring remittances to the franchisor and typically calculated as a percentage of gross sales.
 The exact percentage usually differs from franchise to franchise.

-💡Factor in business registration cost per food cart/kiosk location
+3. Factor in business registration cost per food cart/kiosk location

 Individual food carts/kiosks require separate business permits.
 As a franchisee, if you’re planning to operate in multiple locations, you’ll need to register those as separate business locations.

-• Community Tax Certificate or Cedula from the City or Municipal Treasurer’s Office.
+- Community Tax Certificate or Cedula

 Give us a call at +63-917-899-1111 or email us.
-You can also reach us through our contact form.
+You can also reach us through this contact form.

-3. Franchise support services can make a big difference
+4. Franchise support services can make a big difference

 When considering a franchise, inquire about the support services included in the package.
 Knowing the kind of support — material or otherwise — you can expect will give you an idea of which franchise will bring you closer to a decent return on investment.